OUR MISSION:

 Until his retirement, William P. “Pat” Getty was the President and is now an Emeritus Trustee of the Claude Worthington Benedum Foundation, which serves West Virginia, southwestern Pennsylvania, and the multi-state economic region centered on Pittsburgh.

-Pat serves on the Boards of: the High Technology Foundation; Imagine West Virginia, an independent policy research institute; Vibrant Pittsburgh, which seeks to attract, retain, and elevate skilled and diverse talent; and the Allegheny County Parks Foundation.
-He serves as a member of the steering committee for West Virginia Forward.
-He also serves on the Governor’s Advisory Council on Rural Affairs in Pennsylvania, the Advisory Board of Pittsburgh Regional Indicators, and the Policy Committee of the Southwestern Pennsylvania Commission.
-He is a Fellow of the University of Pittsburgh’s Institute of Politics.
-Since 2006, he has been a leader of “Power of 32,” a 32-county, four-state visioning and development project in the Pittsburgh economic region.
+Mr. Getty is a former Board Member of Imagine West Virginia, an independent policy research institute, and Vibrant Pittsburgh, which seeks to attract, retain, and elevate skilled and diverse talent.
+He helped encourage three Governors to create the Tri-State Shale Coalition and formerly served as a member of the steering committee for West Virginia Forward.
+He also formerly served on the Governor’s Advisory Council on Rural Affairs in Pennsylvania, the Advisory Board of Pittsburgh Regional Indicators, and the Policy Committee of the Southwestern Pennsylvania Commission.
+He is a former Fellow of the University of Pittsburgh’s Institute of Politics and was a co-founder and leader of “Power of 32,” a 32-county, four-state visioning and development project in the Pittsburgh economic region.

-A native Pittsburgher, Getty is a graduate of Trinity College and Georgetown University Law School.
+A native Pittsburgher, Mr. Getty is a graduate of Trinity College and Georgetown University Law School.
 He had practiced law since 1970 with the Pittsburgh firm of Meyer, Unkovic & Scott prior to becoming President of the Benedum Foundation on January 1, 1999.

 Holly C. Kauffman, Director